michaelbarton/bioinformatics-zen/content/markup/research/machine-learning-to-detect-bad-sequencing-reads.markdown

 classifier.
 I can plot the performance of different weights between the random forest and the logistic regression for comparison.
 This figure shows clearly that the logistic classifier adds very little and that weighting mostly towards the random forest provides the optimum performance.
+I think this is likely the result of the random forest overfitting the data and cross validation across data sets may give more weight to the broader view provided by the logistic regression.

 <%= lightbox(amzn('machine-learning-ngs/SRR013437.ensemble.png'),
 amzn('machine-learning-ngs/thumb.SRR013437.ensemble.png'), "Performance on